boltops-tools/terraspace-docs/_docs/vs/terragrunt.md

 At this point, if you're still wondering what's right for you.
 Think that theorizing will only get you so far.
 Building a small test proof-of-concept project with each tool is sometimes the fastest path to reaching a decision.
 Go out there and start building!
 A good place to start is the [Terrspace Getting Started Guides]({% link getting-started.md %}).

-For another similar comparison, check out this blog post: [Terraspace vs Terragrunt vs Terraspace](https://blog.boltops.com/2020/09/28/terraform-vs-terragrunt-vs-terraspace)
+For another similar comparison, check out this blog post: [Terraform vs Terragrunt vs Terraspace](https://blog.boltops.com/2020/09/28/terraform-vs-terragrunt-vs-terraspace)